Island (Huxley novel): Plot summary

 Susila then invites Farnaby to try the moksha-medicine at last.
 His ensuing hallucinatory visions are vividly philosophical and unspeakably vibrant; he feels a loss of self in the oneness of everything and "knowledgeless understanding", and he also horrifically watches a nearby mantis sexually cannibalise her partner, before Susila encourages him to let the medicine help him see the beauty in all things.
 As morning approaches, they suddenly hear gunfire and spot a caravan of military vehicles.
 Murugan's voice through a loudspeaker encourages the people to remain calm and welcome the invading forces, while announcing the formation of the new United Kingdom of Rendang and Pala with himself as the monarch and Colonel Dipa as its prime minister.
-The caravan stops to fire shots at Dr. Robert's house and then moves on, Susila horror-stricken, as a myna cries "Attention" one final time.
+The caravan stops to execute Dr. Robert and then moves on, Susila horror-stricken, as a myna cries "Attention" one final time.

 Major themes

 Island explores many of the themes and ideas that interested Huxley in the post-World War II decades and were the subject of many of his nonfiction books of essays, including Brave New World Revisited, Tomorrow and Tomorrow and Tomorrow, The Doors of Perception, and The Perennial Philosophy.
 Some of these themes and ideas include overpopulation, ecology, modernity, democracy, mysticism, entheogens, and somatotypes.

+In an interview with Ron Martinetti of American Legends website, Laura Huxley called Island "the finest and final work."
+In Laura's opinion, "He put everything in that.
+Brave New World was a warning and Island was an offering."

 Common background elements occur in both Island and Brave New World; they were used for good in the former and for ill in the latter.
 Such elements include:

 Huxley's mother Julia Huxley died when he was ten and she was 46.
 She wrote a letter to Aldous as she was dying and he carried this with him for the rest of his life.
 It included the thought "Judge not too much and love more".
 Scholars of Aldous's works see his mother's death in his cynical attitude and his books including Brave New World and the utopian Island.

 The culture of Pala is the offspring of a Scottish secular humanist medical doctor, who made a medical visit to the island in the 19th century and decided to stay and work with its Raja, who embodies the island's Mahayana Buddhist tradition, to create a society that merges the best of East and West.
 The Old Raja's treatise, Notes on What's What, is a book within the book that explains Pala's philosophical foundations.